whiskyechobravo/kerkoapp/README.md

      `KERKO_ZOTERO_LIBRARY_TYPE`: These variables are required for Kerko to be able to access your Zotero library.
 See [Environment variables](#environment-variables) for details.
-   * `FLASK_ENV`, and `MODULE_NAME`: These variables are also required for running the application with the provided Docker image.
-The values provided by `dotenv.sample` should be working examples.
+   * `MODULE_NAME`: This variable is required for running the application with the provided Docker image.
+See `dotenv.sample` for the proper value.

    **Do not** assign a value to the `KERKO_DATA_DIR` variable.
 If you do, the volume bindings defined within the `Makefile` will not be of any use to the